eddienubes/validness/README.md

 - class-transformer
 - reflect-metadata

-  _Optional, for multipart/form-data parsing only:_
+  _Optional, for multipart/form-data parsing only (These are truly optional):_
 - multer _(recommended)_
-- formidable@v2
+- formidable (yes, we support an ESM version only)

 ```shell
 yarn add validness class-validator class-transformer reflect-metadata